Cortalo/Cortalo.github.io/_posts/2023-06-02-engineering-mathematics-001.markdown

 ## Solutions

-- General solution
+- General solution: solutions without specifying initial condition.
-- Particular solution
+- Particular solution: a solution with specifying initial condtion.
-- Singular solution
+- Singular solution: some other solutions cannot get from standard procedures, but they are indeed solutions of differential equation.
+Usually we are not focusing on such solutions.

 ## First-Order First-Degree Differential Equation